Noah Feldman: Trump testimony

-On December 4, 2019, Feldman—alongside law professors Pamela Karlan, Michael Gerhardt, and Jonathan Turley—testified before the House Judiciary Committee regarding the constitutional grounds for presidential impeachment in the impeachment inquiry against President Donald Trump.
-"Some day, we will no longer be alive, and we will go wherever it is we go, the good place or the other place, and we may meet there Madison and Hamilton," Feldman suggested.
+On December 4, 2019, Feldman, alongside law professors Pamela Karlan, Michael Gerhardt, and Jonathan Turley, testified before the House Judiciary Committee regarding the constitutional grounds for presidential impeachment in the impeachment inquiry against President Donald Trump.

+"Some day, we will no longer be alive, and we will go wherever it is we go, the good place or the other place, and we may meet there Madison and Hamilton", Feldman suggested.
 "And they will ask us, 'When the president of the United States acted to corrupt the structure of the republic, what did you do?'
 And our answer to that question must be that we followed the guidance of the framers, and it must be that if the evidence supports that conclusion, that the House of Representatives moves to impeach him."

 Public perception

 Media

+In 2024, Feldman criticized characterizations of the Gaza genocide as a "genocide," and wrote a defense of the Israel's actions in the Gaza war for Time which was criticized by socialist David North.

-In 2020, Harvard Magazine wrote of Feldman, a Harvard professor, "Feldman is increasingly prominent as a public intellectual and a voice about public affairs ...
+In 2020, Harvard Magazine wrote: Feldman is increasingly prominent as a public intellectual and a voice about public affairs ...
 His work displays the mix of synthesis and substantive mastery that serious journalists aspire to, and the combination of clarity and eloquence that few scholars display.
-He writes with the conviction that the most important public position in American life is that of citizen, which makes his fellow citizens the most important audience for his writing about American public affairs."
+He writes with the conviction that the most important public position in American life is that of citizen, which makes his fellow citizens the most important audience for his writing about American public affairs.

-In 2019, The New York Times published in "Who Is Noah Feldman?" that Feldman was "part of a vanishing breed, a public intellectual equally at ease with writing law review articles, books aimed at both popular and scholarly audiences and regular opinion columns, all leaning left but with a distinct contrarian streak."
+In 2019, The New York Times wrote that Feldman was "part of a vanishing breed, a public intellectual equally at ease with writing law review articles, books aimed at both popular and scholarly audiences and regular opinion columns, all leaning left but with a distinct contrarian streak."
 According to The New York Times, Feldman "specializes in constitutional law and the relationship between law and religion and free speech".